The 5 Ws of Low-Interest Personal Loans

 How do You Qualify for a Low-Interest Personal Loan?

-The two most important factors are your credit score, and your debt to income ratio (including employment and housing stability).
+The two most important factors are your credit score and your debt to income ratio.
+Other factors include your employment and housing stability.
 The lender verifies your ability to pay and your willingness to pay.

 Credit Score: The first thing a lender will check is your credit score.
 The most common score used is the FICO score, which is based on five main categories (the first two are the most important):